Center for Advanced Laparoscopic Surgery

 Serious but rare complications

-Serious complications after laparoscopy are estimated to occur in 1 out of every 1,000 cases.
+Rare complications after laparoscopy are estimated to occur in 1 in every 1,000 cases.
 They include:

 - Damage to an organ, such as your bowel or bladder